GilleM/Memory-game/README.md

   * The language used to create the form and add content to the website.
 * CSS3
   * The language used to style the HTML5 elements.
+* JavaScript
+  * The language used to introduce the interactivity.
 * [Bootstrap framework](https://getbootstrap.com/)
   * The project uses **Bootstrap4** to simplify the structure of the website and easily make the website responsive.
   * The project also uses BootstrapCDN to provide icons from [Font Awesome](https://fontawesome.com)